marisamontoya/marisamontoya.github.io/_pages/research.md

 <img class="img-fluid rounded z-depth-1" src="{{ '/assets/img/2021-10-05-extremes/Robinson2021_extra_pdfs.png' | relative_url }}" alt="" title="Reference (1951-1980) and current (2011-2020) monthly temperature distributions."/>
 <div class="caption">
     Reference (1951-1980) and current (2011-2020) monthly temperature distributions.
-A clear shift has occurred over the last decade.
+A clear shift has occurred over the last decades.
 The dashed line shows the factor increase in probability to have a monthly temperature at or above the level indicated (e.g., there has been a 1000x increase in the probability of having a 4-sigma event or higher).
 </div>

 See <a href="/news/2021-10-05-extremes">Extremes news</a> for more details.